Skip to main content

 • Fast design in the field: some designs can be imperfect and simply do not contain all the necessary points.
 If you are building a rectangular object, such as a swimming pool, you only need one corner coordinate and the other three points can be built in Emlid Flow 360.

-• Calculating inaccessible points: You can use Traverse to get the coordinates of a point that you can't actually measure.
+• Calculating inaccessible or new points: You can use Traverse to get the coordinates of a point that you can't actually measure or want to add.
 For example, if something is placed over the point or something blocks the view of the sky there.

 Depending on the